SchneeHertz/google-it/README.md

 - [x] *disableConsole* - intended to be used with programmatic use, so that the color-coded search results are not displayed in the terminal (via console.log) when not wanted.

 ### Programmatic Use in NodeJS environment
+- *additionalQueryParam* - add additional parameter of query, only for Programmatic Use, see [Google Search Operators](https://moz.com/learn/seo/search-operators).

 - [x] something like: